Photoshop Selection Tools Explained

 W: Quick Selection and Magic Wand Tools

-Therefore, pressing SHIFT + L while on the Polygonal Lasso Tool will switch to the Magnetic Lasso Tool, and SHIFT + W from Magic Wand Tool will switch you to the Quick Selection Tool.
+Therefore, pressing SHIFT + L while on the Polygonal Lasso Tool will switch you to the Magnetic Lasso Tool, and SHIFT + W from the Magic Wand Tool will switch you to the Quick Selection Tool.

 ESC will quit a selection and give you your previous selection.